plantbreeding/BrAPI/Specification/Studies/ListStudySummaries.md

     + programDbId (optional, string, `1`) ...
 Program filter to only return studies associated with given program id.
     + locationDbId (optional, string, `212`) ...
 Filter by location
     + seasonDbId (optional, string, `2016E`) ...
 Filter by season or year
+    + trialDbId  (optional, string, `7`) ...
+Filter by trial
+    + germplasmDbIds (optional, array, `CML123,CML`) ...
+Filter studies where specified germplasm have been used/tested
+    + observationVariableDbIds (optional, array, `CO-PH-123,Var-123`) ...
+Filter studies where specified observation variables have been measured
     + pageSize (optional, integer, `1000`) ...
 The size of the pages to be returned.
 Default is `1000`.
     + page (optional, integer, `0`) ...
 Which result page is requested.
 The page indexing starts at 0 (the first page is 'page'= 0).
 Default is `0`.
-    + germplasmDbIds (optional, array, `["CML123", "CML"]`) ...
-Filter studies where specified germplasm have been used/tested
-    + observationVariableDbIds (optional, array, `["CO-PH-123" , "Var-123"]`) ...
-Filter studies where specified observation variables have been measured
     + active (optional, boolean, `true/false`) ...
 Filter active status true/false.
     + sortBy (optional, string, `studyDbId`) ...
 Sort order.
 Name of the field to sorty by.
     + sortOrder (optional, string, `asc/desc`) ...
 Sort order direction.
 Ascending/Descending.